The Myth of Parasites in Wild-Caught Reptiles

 Regardless of whether your chameleon is wild-caught or captive-bred, there are a few signs that may indicate a parasite issue:

-If you notice any of these symptoms, taking action and assessing your chameleon’s health is advisable.
+If you notice any of these symptoms, it’s advisable to take action and assess your chameleon’s health.

 Annual Fecal Testing: A Preventative Measure

-Just as you would for a cat or dog, performing an annual fecal test on your chameleon is always recommended.
-This routine check-up ensures that potential parasitic issues are identified and treated before impacting your pet’s well-being.
+Just as you would for a cat or dog, you should perform an annual fecal test on your chameleon.
+This routine checkup ensures that potential parasitic issues are identified and treated before they impact your pet’s well-being.

 Why Are Some Breeders Discouraging Wild-Caught Reptiles?

 Ignorance.
-Not many people are familiar with the reptile industry’s advancements over the years.
+Not many people are familiar with the advancements in the reptile industry over the years.
 Some still hold onto outdated notions of poor importation practices, while others use misinformation as a sales tactic to promote their own captive-bred animals.
-Unfortunately, negative marketing is prevalent in the hobby, with some breeders attempting to sway customers by criticizing the competition unfairly.
+Unfortunately, negative marketing is prevalent in the hobby, with some breeders attempting to sway customers by unfairly criticizing the competition.

-Some inexperienced exporters and importers might still have questionable business practices.
+Some inexperienced exporters and importers may still engage in questionable business practices.
 So before you give someone your business, ask about the importer and their reputation in the hobby.

 Why Choose Us?

-When purchasing a chameleon from us, you can be confident that you receive only the highest quality imports.
+When purchasing a chameleon from us, you can be confident that you will receive only the highest-quality imports.
 Each chameleon is carefully inspected before delivery, ensuring your new reptile is healthy and well-acclimated to thrive in captivity.

 We not only provide the best reptile imports but also stand behind them.
 To ensure your success, we offer coaching, tips, and ongoing support.
 Customer satisfaction is our top priority.

-By maintaining optimal husbandry and performing routine health checks, parasites will never be a concern for your chameleon.
+By maintaining optimal husbandry and performing routine health checks, you can ensure parasites are never a concern for your chameleon.
 Choose quality, choose expertise—choose us for your next chameleon companion.

 These are some examples of how our animals are kept before being shipped to us.